developwithpurpose/front-end-developer-exercise/app/README.markdown

 ## Overview

 The project was built using HTML5 and CSS3 with JavaScript fallback options to account for older browsers.
-I implemented SASS for all CSS development with a basic Gulp environment for compile the code.
+I implemented SASS for all CSS development with a basic Gulp environment to compile the code.
 I chose SASS over LESS because of the fact that Ramsey Solutions builds apps using Ruby on Rails which utilizes SASS in it's asset pipeline out of the box.
 I have been building sites on Ruby on Rails for a couple years and have a extensive knowledge on the topic and can easily work with it.

 ## Structure / Organization